October 2, 2025

 Health Poverty

 Health poverty can mean not knowing the basics of hygiene, drinking unclean water or lacking medical care.
 Having a healthy body is essential for meaningful work, play and relationships.
-The opposite of health poverty is having access to care, clean water and the chance to survive in order to thrive.
+The opposite of health poverty is having access to care, safe water and the chance to survive in order to thrive.

 Environmental Poverty